How to get started in ecommerce

 “Captivating shoppers online can be increasingly difficult as more businesses turn to online during this time, so reaching customers where they are is more important than ever before.
 Social selling platforms allow retailers to connect directly with customers via live video and product content on Facebook and Instagram.
 Creative tools, like instant comment purchasing and real-time live sales events, can help retailers grab and keep their online customers’ attention.” —Andy Smith, COO, CommentSold

 The final step to bringing your store online is to ensure every function of your site is operational.
 Double-check each function by asking yourself these questions:

-Does my checkout work?
+- Does my checkout work?
 Make sure orders work across all payment methods; your shipping options and charges are correct and visible; the items and price in your cart are correct; discounts/promotions apply correctly; and tax is calculated once shoppers enter their location.
-While often overlooked, ensuring sales tax is calculated correctly in real time is critical to maintaining a positive shopping experience, and also helps prevent your business from being at risk of tax audits down the road.

-At a time when more and more businesses are at risk of closing their doors due to uncontrollable circumstances, ecommerce provides a viable alternative that, if executed on quickly and decisively, allows business owners to keep their operations up and running.
-Businesses can take advantage of this unexpected time to explore new selling opportunities and ways to further serve their customers — something they might have otherwise not had the opportunity to do.
-Fortunately, technology that exists today allows businesses of any size to quickly ramp up online operations, reaching a broader audience, and supporting sales tax compliance, all while incorporating the necessary functions needed to provide a comprehensive, frictionless online shopping experience.
+At a time when more and more small businesses are at risk of closing their doors due to uncontrollable circumstances, ecommerce provides a viable alternative that, if executed on quickly and decisively, allows business owners to keep their operations up and running.
+Small businesses can take advantage of this unexpected time to explore new selling opportunities and ways to further serve their customers — something they might have otherwise not had the opportunity to do.
+Fortunately, technology that exists today allows even the smallest of businesses to quickly ramp up online operations, reaching a broader audience, and incorporating all the necessary functions needed to provide a comprehensive, frictionless online shopping experience.